-- Depth from bottom of entrance hole to nest floor must be not less than 460mm.
+- Depth* from bottom of entrance hole to nest floor must be not less than 450mm.

-Note: the ideal depth for Barn Owls is 1m but such big boxes are generally impractical.
+- *Note: The ideal floor area size is 1m2 x 1m deep but such big boxes are generally impractical.

-- For American Barn Owls all minimum dimensions except the entrance hole should be increased by 50%.
+- For American Barn Owls all the minimum dimensions except the entrance hole should be increased by 30%.